Intro to meditation: Class 6 notes

 • The Science of Enlightenment (Shinzen Young): Probably my highest recommendation for an all-around survey of what meditation is about, how it works, and some techniques you can practice.

-• The Mind Illuminated (Culadasa): Aren't you sick of me talking about this one yet?
-Extremely lucid manual teaching concentration practice.
+• The Mind Illuminated (Culadasa): Extremely lucid manual teaching concentration practice.
 It has a few faults, but so do all meditation books.
+Remember when I said that you should treat all technique instructions lightly, not taking them too seriously?
+That goes double for this book.

 • Sanity and Sainthood (Tucker Peck): About how meditation makes you a more moral person who can better relate to reality.

-• On Having No Head (D. E. Harding): Only kind of about meditation.
-Great read, kind of weird but in a good way.
+• On Having No Head (D. E. Harding): Only sort of about meditation.
+Great read, weird but in a good way.

 • After the Ecstasy, the Laundry (Jack Kornfield): A beautiful collection of accounts of people's lives after profound spiritual transformation.